matte1/GPSLogger/README.md

 ### Design Notes

-#### Plotting
+#### Website

- 1. Write a basic html plotting tool that displays time in HeartRate Zones per week, per month, per year
+ 1. Sweet website with all the derived plots from Running / Financials
+ 2. Link to google photo albums

 #### Running

  1. Write a tool that attempts to calculate AeT from seen runs.
  2. Write a tool that attempts to calculate how Heart Rate scales with speed.
  3. Generate training plans algoithmically based on where I'm at and a mix of hill/interval work.
+ 4. Write a basic html plotting tool that displays time in HeartRate Zones per week, per month, per year

+#### Financials

+ 1.

 ### gaia2kml